hannakoppelaar/h4n4-modules/README.md

 The quantizer has three modes, which can be set separately for the CV and main inputs:
 - Proximity (default): map the incoming voltage to the nearest voltage in the tuning.
-- Proportional: map the input in such a way that the inverse images of the (in the case of the main input: enabled) pitches in the tuning all have the same size.
+- Proportional: map the input in such a way that the inverse images of the (enabled) pitches in the tuning all have the same size.
+This can be useful for creating evenly spaced pitch changes when the input is an LFO.
 - 12-EDO input: map consecutive pitches from 12-EDO to consecutive pitches in the target tuning.

 In all three mapping modes 0 V is a fixed point (zero always gets mapped to zero).